ibexa/documentation-developer/docs/guide/content_management.md

 ## Locations

-When a new Content item is published, it is automatically place in a new Location.
+When a new Content item is published, it is automatically placed in a new Location.

-All Locations form a tree which is the basic way of organizing Content in the system.
+All Locations form a tree which is the basic way of organizing content in the system.
 Every published Content item has a Location and, as a consequence, also a place in this tree.

 A Content item receives a Location only once it has been published.